yecril23pl/nlib/README.md

     >>> print d['key']
     >>> del d['key']

-d works like a drop-in preplacement for any normal Python dictionary except that the data is stored in a sqlite database in a file called  "test.sqlite" so it is still there if you re-start the program.
-Kind of like the shelve module but shelve files cannot safely be accessed by multiple threads/processes unless locked and locking the entire file is not efficient.
+The object referenced by the variable `d` works like a drop-in preplacement for any normal Python dictionary except that the data is stored in a sqlite database in a file named `test.sqlite` so it is still there if you re-start the program.
+Kind of like the `shelve` module&mdash;but `shelve` files cannot safely be accessed by multiple threads/processes unless locked and locking the entire file is not efficient.

 ## Neural Network